 The underachievement of boys compared with girls historically is a recognised issue.
-At Wootton Bassett Infants the children who started in reception in 2021-22 highlighted this as an issue for our school.
-There were 48% of boys in the cohort that did not achieve a GLOD with particular issues in maths, literacy, understanding the world and physical development.
+At Wootton Bassett Infants the children who started in reception in 2023-24 have highlighted this as an issue for our school.
+60% of boys (9 out 15) in the cohort did not achieve GLOD with particular issues in PSED, communication and language and literacy.
 However, other barriers to learning have been identified for this cohort and the boys in particular, and these will be highlighted below.